Set storage

 3. Enter the lsblk command to check the status of /dev/xvdb1 storage.

-• If you are unable to see the status of /dev/xvdb1 storage after executing the command, check if the storage is attached to the server.
+• If you are unable to see the status of /dev/xvdb1 storage after executing the command, check if the storage is connected to the server.

 4. Enter the following command to unmount the /dev/xvdb1 storage:

-• Although the growpart command can be run without unmounting the storage as preparation for running the growpart command, it is best to unmount the storage or back up the snapshot first to prevent data loss.
+• Although the growpart command can be run without unmounting the storage as a preliminary task for running the growpart command, it is best to unmount the storage or back up the snapshot first to prevent data loss.

 umount /dev/xvdb1